-- The KAD staff will have a comfortable office so that the communication between KAD and the stakeholders will be improved. - KAD staff will have an accommodation in which they will live properly and cozily. - The children will get a good habit of reading towards the improvement of their basic knowledge. - The children will stop suffering from various diseases and expenses on treatment in children will be reduced. - There will be some more rooms left that will offer a great chance to some more community children to get access to the most needed services. - The project or activities will be expanded to other areas from which their people could benefit. - The children's parents will get more income-generated jobs that will help improve their household living standard.
+- The KAD staff have a comfortable office so that the communication between KAD and the stakeholders has been improved. - KAD staff have an accommodation in which they will live properly and cozily. - The children get a good habit of reading towards the improvement of their basic knowledge. - The children stop suffering from various diseases and expenses on treatment in children will be reduced. - There are some more rooms left that give a great chance to some more community children to get access to the most needed services. - In 2024 the project or activities will be expanded to other areas from which their people can benefit. - The children's parents get more income-generated jobs that help improve their household living standard.